 Hunting at night makes it easier for great horned owls to obtain food and keeps other birds from getting prey first.
 They also eat their food whole and immediately (unless hunting for their young) to prevent others from stealing it.

 How Does Their Diet Impact Other Species?

 The great horned owl is a predator and controls the population of small animals.
 These owls play an essential role in balancing the ecosystem by eating rodents and other pests.
 Rodents like mice and rats eat and spoil a staggering number of crops throughout the United States and the world.
 Rodents can also cause structural damage to homes and other buildings.
 Great horned owls help keep rodent numbers down, which is incredibly beneficial to humans.

 Before you consider attracting these majestic predators to your property, you may want to reconsider if you have small animals like chickens, cats, and dogs.
 Remember, great horned owls hunt prey that weighs much more than they do.

 Out of all the North American raptors, the great horned owl has the most diverse diet.
 Its favorite foods include snowshoe hares, mice, rabbits, squirrels, and other birds.
 But not all owls share the same diet.

 Owl diets depend primarily on their location and the characteristics of their bodies.
-Owls are opportunistic hunters and will hunt for available food in their geographic location.
-Small domesticated animals like cats and dogs can even become prey if the opportunity arises.
+Owls are opportunistic hunters and will search for available food in their geographic location.
+Small, domesticated animals like cats and dogs can become prey if the opportunity arises.